 The First Consumer Drone to Dodge Objects and Track Humans!

-So, what does the DJI Phantom 4 hold and is it enough for:
+What does the DJI Phantom 4 hold and is it enough for:

 DJI Phantom 4

 The styling of the Phantom 4 leaves a bit to be desired as far as I am concerned.
-Giving it the “white-washed” look and then buffing it to look shiny and expensive isn’t needed in my opinion (although it does look good on the ground and the sleek curves may assist with the new Sports Mode).
+Giving it the "white-washed" look and then buffing it to look shiny and expensive isn't needed in my opinion.
+Although it does look good on the ground and the sleek curves may assist with the new Sports Mode.

 The Inspire 1 is a lot bigger, has black parts and a distinctive shape which makes flying at distance a lot easier.
 Phantom 4 owners might do well to add a splash of colour/contrast to the back or front of the quad